 The Nassau BOCES School Library System (NBSLS) provides a variety of subscription-based online resources to component school districts.
 NBSLS will incorporate this service as a component of its Library Automation and Resource Sharing Service.
 As the aggregating agent, NBSLS can provide the greatest cost savings to libraries, complete with current information from vendors, and standardized training in the effective use of the databases.The 2019-2020 catalog is now accessible and will be online for this year.
-Please keep in mind that the BOCES trials do not go into effect until May 15.
-You can request your own trial from the vendors if you wish to preview the resources prior to then.2018-2019 Price Sheet - Please RIGHT CLICK the link below to download the document if you prefer to work within an excel document.
+ProQuest, Newsbank and Britannica's Launchpacks are available now.
+All other trials will go into effect May 15.
+You can request your own trial from the vendors if you wish to preview the resources prior to then.2019-2020 Price Sheet - Please RIGHT CLICK the link below to download the document if you prefer to work within an excel document.
 If you do not right click, it may open as an online document (ex.
 Google Sheets).
 If you are a Google district, the document may open automatically in Google Sheets.Please remember to change DISTRICT - NBSLS_PRICE_SHEET_2019-2020 to your own district's name.
 Ex.
 NASSAU BOCES SLS - NBSLS_PRICE_SHEET_2018-2019.

 Why are Databases better than Search Engines?